TrystanLea/blog/pages/en/monitoring.md

     <br><br>
     I would then subtract the mean internal temperature from the outside temperature for each month, giving the delta T between the inside and outside.
     <br><br>
     Then I would assemble all the different contributors to heat gain in the house on a monthly basis including: heating from the heat pump, utilised heat from domestic hot water (assumed ~50%), heat gains from lighting, appliances and cooking, measured as their electrical consumption all of which will ultimately be converted to heat.
-A manual estimate for metabolic gains (body heat) and a proxy for solar gains based on the output of a near-by domestic solar PV system that I have data for.
+A manual estimate for metabolic gains (body heat) and a proxy for solar gains based on data from a near-by domestic solar PV system.
     <br><br>
     The heat loss factor is then given by the total heat input every month divided by the difference in temperature between the inside and the outside temperature.<br><br>
     An example of this spreadsheet is shown on the <a href="heatpump-oneyear">Heat pump: One year on</a> blog post.